elanmed/ff.nvim/README.md

 - Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
 - Open buffers are pulled once and cached when the picker is opened
 - Icons are cached by extension to avoid calling `mini.icons` when possible
+- Results are only processed if they match at least `opts.min_matched_chars` characters (approximately)
-- Results are capped to keep the picker buffer small
+- Results are capped to `opts.max_results` keep the picker buffer small
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around ~50ms per keystroke on a codebase of 30k files.
 Enable the `benchmark_step`/`benchmark_mean` option to try it for yourself.